-- Proposals for new housing development will be required to provide 40% affordable housing on sites of 5 or more dwellings or 0.17ha in area (irrespective of the number of dwellings or rural/urban location) - All such proposals will be required to provide dwellings, remaining affordable and available in perpetuity to people with local connections - Definition of People with a demonstrable need to be housed in the locality in accordance with Warwick District Councils SPD is:

-- o people who currently live in the parish and have done so continuously for at least the last 2 years and are seeking more suitable accommodation - people who have lived in the parish for at least 2 years out of the last 10 years - o people who used to live in the parish and who have immediate family (mother, father, son, daughter, brother or sister) living in the parish - people who have relatives living in the parish to whom it is desirable to live near for support e.g. elderly relatives, young families and - people who have been permanently employed in the parish for at least 12 months - Proposals will have to demonstrate how they contribute to maintaining a mix of tenures, types and size of dwelling in the parish, and the steps they propose to take to ensure that affordable dwellings remain available to people with local connections - Although a full range of affordable local housing will be needed, the mix of tenure types should include a proportion of intermediate housing, in particular shared equity/starter and market homes.
-(The exact balance will be determined according to evidence available at the time of any planning application, regarding current and future housing needs in the area.) - Affordable homes will be mixed among open market homes wherever both are represented on the site
+- 23. Residential development on sites of 11 or more dwellings or where the combined gross floor space is more than 1,000 sq. m will not be permitted unless provision is made for 40% affordable housing (subject to viability) - 24.
+All such proposals will be required to provide dwellings, remaining affordable and available in the first instance and in perpetuity to people with local connections, where practicable.
+In the unlikely event that insufficient needs are identified housing will be offered to other rural parishes in line with the Parish and/or District Council lettings policy.
+Homes should be offered initially and subsequently to people who have a local connection.
+Proposals will have to demonstrate how they contribute to maintaining a mix of tenures, types and size of dwelling in the parish, and the steps they propose to take to ensure that affordable dwellings remain available to people with local connections - 25.
+Although a full range of affordable local housing will be needed, the mix of tenure types should include a proportion of intermediate housing, in particular shared equity/starter and market homes, where possible.
+(The exact balance will be determined according to evidence available at the time of any planning application, regarding current and future housing needs in the area.) - 26.
+Affordable homes will be mixed among open market homes wherever both are represented on the site